brickbots/PiFinder/docs/user_guide.md

 * Other names
 * IC/NGC coded observing notes

-Use the 'D' function to clear the number field out and start fresh.
-If you find an object you are interested in, pressing the 'ENT' key will add it to your target list and switch to the [Locate](#Locate) screen.
+Use the _D_ key to clear the number field out and start fresh.
+If you find an object you are interested in, pressing the _ENT_ key will add it to your target list and switch to the [Locate](#Locate) screen.

-Holding the 'A' function key for two seconds will bring up the settings for the catalog.
+Holding the _A_ key for two seconds will bring up the settings for the catalog.
 You can filter by apparent altitude, magnitude and object type.
-Pressing 'A' will bring you back to the catalog and update the count of objects that match your filter.
+Pressing _A_ will bring you back to the catalog and update the count of objects that match your filter.

-* The 'UP'/'DN' keys will scroll through the currently filtered objects.
+* The _UP/DN_ keys will scroll through the currently filtered objects.

 ### Locate